tkhyn/l18n/tests/_README.rst

 The tests
 ---------

-l18n uses nose_ for testing.
+l18n uses py.test_ for testing.
 All the tests are in the ``tests`` directory, and the nose test runner uses the ``all-modules`` option which is defined in ``tests/setup.cfg``.
 This means that any object which is not intended to contain tests (e.g. a base classes module) shall contain the